Pomme Purée

 • 1 1/3 cup Heavy Cream, Warmed

 • 1 lb.
-Unsalted Butter, Diced (European Butter preferred)
+Unsalted Butter, Diced (Danish Creamery Butter preferred)

 • Salt To Taste